villette0/Portfolio-JavaScript_HTML_CSS/README.md

 # Villlette Comfort Portfolio

 ## Website Description
-This website contains 4 webpages, the index landing page, about, contact, and projects page which displays a grid of my projects that are linked to their deployed webpages.
+This website contains 3 pages that are displayed via JavaScript for the about, projects and contact section.
+Upon clicking each button the sections are hidden or shown via functions.

 ## Tasks Completed
 The HTML document includes: